djtoler/djtoler/README.md

 #### 🥇Software Engineer

-Highly motivated and dedicated software engineering.
+Highly motivated and dedicated software engineer.
 Graduate of Grand Circus of Detroit, Michigan with 6 months experience in software development and over 7 years experience in data driven problem solving.

 After 9 years in the automotive industry I am transitioning from a career of leading production teams to a software developer.
 Skills include JavaScript, Node.js, MySQL, MongoDB, React.js, Express.js, HTML, CSS, Six Sigma, GitHub, MindMapping, GitBash, PostgreSQL, Postman.